-There are normally five formal workshop periods per day, two before lunch and three after lunch.
-Lectures, films and discussions run concurrently with the technique classes, performance ensembles and master classes.
+There are four main workshop periods per day, two before lunch and two after lunch.
+Lectures, films and discussions run concurrently with the technique classes, performance ensembles, and master classes.
 There is usually a concert after dinner followed by dancing and the KlezKabaret.
-On Friday evening there is a special schedule, with the Backwards March, Shabbes Dinner, and evening events.
+On Friday evening there is a special schedule, with the Backwards March, Shabes Dinner, and evening events.

 Do I have to attend all of the classes?

 Registrants may attend as many or as few classes as they choose.
-We ask that Scholarship students attend a minimum of three classes per day.
+Azrieli Scholarship recipients musy attend a minimum of three classes per day.

 Will I have free time?

 It is impossible to partake in everything offered at KlezKanada.
 That said, it is up to you to structure your time.
-There are always plenty of opportunities for informal jam sessions and long talks outside in the sun.
-Shabbes is, for the most part, left unscheduled.
+There are always plenty of opportunities for informal jam sessions and long walks outside in the sun.
+Shabes is, for the most part, left unscheduled.